ying-teaching/rn/docs/ch04/README.md

 const [fruit, setFruit] = useState('banana');
 const [todos, setTodos] = useState([{ text: 'Learn Hooks' }]);
 ```

-The [RN State Guide](https://reactnative.dev/docs/intro-react#state) has more information and an example of a stateful component.

 ### 4.2 An Input Example